guybedford/es-module-shims/README.md

 * The approach will only work in browsers supporting ES modules.
 * CSP is not supported as we're using fetch and modular evaluation.

-### Package Name Maps
+### Import Maps
-* The package maps specification is under active development and will change, what is implemented is a faithful subset of the existing behaviour.
+* The import maps specification is under active development and will change, all of the current specification features are implemented, but the edge cases are not currently fully handled.
+These will be refined as the specification and reference implementation continue to develop.
-* path_prefix in scopes is not supported.
-* Only flat scopes are supported.

 ### Web Assembly
 * In order for Web Assembly to execute in the module graph as a blob: URL we need to use `new WebAssembly.Instance` for synchronous execution, but this has a 4KB size limit in Chrome and Firefox which will throw for larger binaries.
 There is no known workaround currently.
 Tracking in https://github.com/guybedford/es-module-shims/issues/1.